Wayne-Fagan/s3-client/README.md

-# A Simple S3 Object Client
+# A Simple S3 Client

 Although this S3 client can be used with AWS, the purpose of it's creation was to test Linode's Object Storage service.